Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 - Line 106 of `refreshNode`#sub(`d`) (@ltqueue-dequeue-refresh-node).
 - Line 114 of `refreshLeaf`#sub(`e`) (@ltqueue-dequeue-refresh-leaf).

 Notice that at these locations, we increase the associated version tags of the CAS-ed values.
 These version tags are 32-bit in size, therefore, practically, ABA problem can't virtually occur.
-It's safe to assume that there's no ABA problem in LTQueueV1.
+It's safe to assume that there's no ABA problem in dLTQueue.

 === Linearizability

-#theorem[In LTQueueV1, an enqueue can only match at most one dequeue.] <ltqueue-unique-match-enqueue>
+#theorem[In dLTQueue, an enqueue can only match at most one dequeue.] <ltqueue-unique-match-enqueue>

 #proof[A dequeue indirectly performs a value dequeue through `spsc_dequeue`.
 Because `spsc_dequeue` can only match one `spsc_enqueue` by another enqueue, the theorem holds.]

-#theorem[In LTQueueV1, a dequeue can only match at most one enqueue.] <ltqueue-unique-match-dequeue>
+#theorem[In dLTQueue, a dequeue can only match at most one enqueue.] <ltqueue-unique-match-dequeue>

 #proof[This is trivial as a dequeue can only read out at most one value, so it can only match at most one enqueue.]